yalingliupnnl/TradePal/README.md

 # TradePal
-#### A Free, Transparent and Efficient Stock Trading Assistant Powered by Machine Learning
+#### A Free, Transparent and Efficient Stock Trading Assistant (Web App) Powered by Machine Learning

 ## Motivation:
 As we all know, the stock market is very risky, at the same time the professional wealth management services are pricey, thus regular non-professional stockholders face great risks in stock trading.
 This project addresses this headache by providing a free, transparent and efficient web app powered by machine learning to help non-professionals improve their performances on stock trading.